-Cleaning in Suites, Townhouses, Apartments, and Rooms with Private Bathrooms Residents are required to maintain their own bathrooms, kitchens, and common areas in suites, townhouses, and apartments.
-This is also the expectation for traditional rooms with private bathrooms (i.e, New Residence and Eickhoff).
+Cleaning in Rooms with Private Bathrooms and Kitchens

+Residents are required to maintain their own bathrooms, kitchens, and common areas in locations with private bathrooms.
 It is recommended that residents develop a cleaning plan during their Shared-Living Agreement discussion at the beginning of the academic year.
 This plan should include regular cleaning of countertops, sinks, showers, floor, and appliances.
 It should also include regular removal of expired food items in refrigerators, freezers, and cabinets.

-Failure to adequately maintain may be considered a violation of the Behavioral Expectations of Residential Students and result in administrative action by the College.
+Failure to adequately maintain these spaces may be considered a violation of the Behavioral Expectations of Residential Students and result in administrative action by the College.